Last updated October, 2018.

 The Buddha then explained, “In life, we cannot always control the first arrow.
 However, the second arrow is our reaction to the first.
 The second arrow is optional.”

 The first arrow affects all of us by virtue of the fact that we are born.
-If you are reading this, it is safe to say you were born - you will experience pain in your life, and you will eventually die.
+If you are reading this, it's safe to say you were born, and you will experience the "pain" of life that is growing old and dying.

 We all have a body that - if we are fortunate - will take us to old age.
-However, with growing old comes illness, disease, pain, and general "wearing out."
-And ultimately, of course, death.
+However, with growing old comes illness and a general "wearing out."
+And, ultimately (of course) death.

 So, while the first arrow is simply the nature of reality, the second arrow is our own creation.

 The good news is, we can be liberated from the second arrow!

 We don't have to follow our minds wherever they lead, or be a victim to the suffering they create.

 Stress, anxiety, self-confidence issues, the inability to stop bad habits, problems with sleep and focus, and on and on and on.

 These and the other things we struggle with every day are only symptoms.